 Green Thumb, Vibrant Garden

 Do you believe that a person can have a green thumb?
-I do, because my sister most definitely has one—her yard is amazing and full of color.
+I do!
+My sister most definitely has one—her yard is amazing and full of color.
 Every plant she touches grows magically perfect!
-I take pictures when I visit, so that I can get ideas for my own yard.
+I take pictures when I visit so that I can get ideas for my own yard.
 Sadly, my thumb is not so green, but rather a yellowish color.
-Hopefully it will get greener with time.
+Hopefully, it will get greener with time.

-In this article, I'll share some of my sister's valuable gardening tips.
+In this article, I'll share some of my sister's valuable gardening tips for:

 Placing Your Plants

 Edging provides a clean line between the planting beds and the yard.
-The curved form take landscaping to another level.
-I recommend using either a fiberglass or aluminum edging because of its durability.
+The curved form takes landscaping to another level.
+I recommend using either fiberglass or aluminum edging because of its durability.
 There are also less expensive edging materials available.